Thomas-dd3/WifiCity_captiveportal/README.md

 ****************************************************************************
 I have used [this linux script](https://gist.github.com/rnbguy/6f574caa6b3535162a20750cb1777a09) as a base of my work.
-Thanks !
+Thanks [Ranadeep Biswas](https://gist.github.com/rnbguy) !
 I haven't change the script for linux (it works perfectly).
 I just add some documentation.
 Then I rewrote the script to work on windows.
 ****************************************************************************

-## prerequisite
+## Prerequisite

 Nothing, currently worked well with Windows and Linux.